RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

 # TL-Verilog
 Transaction-Level Verilog (TL-Verilog) is an emerging extension to SystemVerilog that supports a new design methodology, called transaction-level design.
 For this project, TL-Verilog has been chosed as the HDL of choice for the design.
 Projects on Makerchip can be completely designed using TL-Verilog.
 Transaction Level - Verilog standard is an extension of Verilog which has various advantages like simpler syntax, shorter codes and easy pipelining.
 You can learn more about TL-Verilog [here](http://tl-x.org/).

 Timing abstract can be done in TL-Verilog.
 This model is specified for pipelines where the sequential elements are generated by tools from the pipelined specification.
 This allows for easy retiming without the risk of introduction of any functional bugs.
-More information on timing abstract in TL-Verilog can be found in the IEEE paper ["Timing-Abstract Circuit Design in Transaction-Level Verilog" by Steven Hoover](https://ieeexplore.ieee.org/document/8119264).
+More information on timing abstract in TL-Verilog can be found in the IEEE paper ["Timing-Abstract Circuit Design in Transaction-Level Verilog" by Steven Hoover"](https://ieeexplore.ieee.org/document/8119264).

 # Implementation of the RISC-V CPU Core

-This section will walk you through the different implementation steps folowed to achieve the design of the RISC-V CPU core.
+This section will walk you through the different implementation steps followed to achieve the design of the complete RISC-V CPU core.

 **_Please note: Click on the step to be redirected to the code associated with that step.
 The code can be directly pasted on Makerchip.com to view the design._**